4 factors to consider when future-proofing your customer journeyVegard Ottervig on

 Learn more: 5 reasons to go headless with Enonic »

 Content is king and always will be.
-Humans search for meaning, purpose, and experiences, and technology and platforms are ways to convey these three factors—i.e. content—in a more effective manner.
+We humans search for meaning and purpose, and technology and platforms are ways to convey these two factors—i.e. content—in a more effective manner.

 Whether your customer or lead is searching for the optimal industrial solution to installing staircases, are looking for the best-tasting coke, or are browsing for the most exotic holiday trip, the principle remains the same: A great customer journey, both past and future, is littered with exciting touchpoints and seamless experiences—which essentially means they are populated with great content, i.e. content aimed at exactly that customer's needs at that time.